 Twitter is a place to connect with strangers about news and events.
 Facebook is a place to connect with friends, family and interest group members.
 LinkedIn is a network focused on career improvement, skill updates and professional connections.
 That makes it the perfect medium for finding ESL students who might be interested in improving their English communication level for professional purposes.
-In this post we are going to look at how you can leverage LinkedIn to get ESL students for your independent online language teaching business.

 What is LinkedIn?